ywyjcloud/Study-Notes/Diary.md

 ​	First and foremost, it’s definitely worth acknowledging that I’ve come to solid realization: the break time during a Pomadora session is actually meant to help me have more energy for the next round, rather than being a waste of time.
 On the contrary, it provides me with better focus and energy to face both life and learning.

 ​	I want to make my tasks more concrete, similar to how I approache English learning--having something speciic and actionable waiting to be done.
 It’s truly a great feeling, as it allows me to facus on what needs to be completed reather than being overwhelmed by an endless list of tasks.

+****

+###### September 9/22

+​	“Patience is bitter, but its fruit is sweet.” - Aristotle

+​	Honestly, it’s that I can truly feel my own growth as I’m constantly making progress.
+I’ve relized that when we really slow down and focus on one thing, it’s just like Adler said: we’re not climbing a mountain but moving forward on a flat plane.
+All progress and changes are simply us advancing on this plane, with no real sense of up or down.
+I truly feel fortunate to have come to understand Adler’s thoughts on the world, allowing me to stay more composed.
+Honedtly, everything has changed so quickly.
+From being a congfused and ignorant child to where I am now, it has only been a year.
+In this year, I’ve relized that many of my past thoughts

+were wrong, and those worries have simply faded away.
+I truly feel a deep sense of gratitude.
+The most important thing is the demystification of those so-called “big shots”.